DrakeHunterK7/SOEN-341-Fall-2021-TEAM-300/README.md

 To develop a question and answer platform.
 The goal is to create a simple version of Stack Overflow.

 ### - Core Features:
-- Registration and login/logout

 - Asking and answering questions
-- User profile
+- Voting on the answers given
+- Accepting the best answer given

 <br/>